microsoft/edge-devtools-network-console/README.md

 going to be feature-complete with our initial pass; we want to have the flexibility to iterate rapidly, experiment in the open, and get great ideas for what will be going into Network Console in the future.

+This project is new, and while the first iteration is going to be rolling into Edge DevTools behind an experiment flag, we're not sure what the right long-term vision for it is; for example, will it be better to package it into a browser extension rather than a built-in tool?
+We're not sure yet; this is a relatively fresh canvas for us to start from.
+Please keep that in mind if you consider contributing.

 ## Structure of Network Console

 Network Console is constructed in a monorepo style.
 It presently has two packages: